buu342/N64-UNFLoader/README.md

 </details>

 ### Using UNFLoader
 Simply execute the program for a full list of commands.
 If you run the program with the `-help` argument, you have access to even more information (such as how to upload via USB with your specific flashcart).
 The most basic usage is `UNFLoader.exe -r PATH/TO/ROM.n64`.
 Append `-d` to enable debug mode, which allows you to receive/send input from/to the console (Assuming you're using the included USB+debug libraries).
+If you wrap a part of a command in '@' characters, the data will be treated as a file and will be uploaded to the cart.
+When uploading files in a command, the filepath wrapped between the '@' characters will be replaced with the size of the data inside the file, with the data in the file itself being appended after.
+For example, if there is a file called `file.txt` with 4 bytes containing `abcd`, sending the following command: `commandname arg1 arg2 @file.txt@ arg4` will send `commandname arg1 arg2 @4@abcd arg4` to the console.
 Append `-l` to enable listen mode, which will automatically reupload a ROM once a change has been detected.

 ### Using the USB Library